Good Mong Kok Bakery

 How to Order

 The bakery gets crowded and the staff moves fast.
-Know what you want before you reach the counter, point clearly, have cash ready.
-Don’t expect lengthy explanations during the rush.
+Know what you want before reaching the counter, point clearly, have cash ready.

 Mornings have the freshest selection.
-Buns come out of the steamers in batches throughout the day, but early arrivals get first pick.
-Weekends draw bigger crowds.
-Weekday mornings are the best time for newcomers.
+Buns come out of the steamers in batches through the day.
+Weekends are busier than weekdays.

 Practical Info